-I like to minimise the use of margarine type spreads because none of them are very healthy.
-I still use them, of course, but aim for moderation.
-It is easy to replace them sometimes with pureed avocado or hummus or other bean-based spreads (home made).
-I have also been longing to play with home made nut butters for some time now.
+It is good to minimise the use of margarine type spreads because none of them are very healthy.
+Still use them, of course, but aim for moderation.
+It is easy to replace margarine at times with pureed avocado or hummus or other bean-based spreads (home made).
+Check out our growing list of purees of all sorts, dips too, that can be used in place of butter.
+Nut butters are another alternative.

 It is so easy to make them.
 Imagine the kids coming home from school and you say “let me whip you up a fresh batch of peanut butter for your snacks!”